percona/psmysql-docs/doc/docs/installation/git-source-tree.md

-# Installing *Percona Server for MySQL* from the Git Source Tree
+# Installing *Percona Server for MySQL* 5.7 from the Git Source Tree

+!!! note

+    The following instructions install Percona Server for MySQL 5.7 from the Git Source tree.
+    The instruction to install the [Percona Server for MySQL 8.0 from a Git Source tree are available in this location](https://docs.percona.com/percona-server/latest/installation.html#source-from-git).

 Percona uses the [GitHub](http://github.com/) revision control system for development.
 To build the latest *Percona Server for MySQL*